Updates from Heron’s Key Leadership Team

 Every resident in Penrose Harbor is assessed for symptoms and has their temperature checked every staff shift change.

 Residents in Penrose Harbor who receive a diagnosis of COVID-19 will be isolated in their rooms away from other people and staff will follow the most recent Public Health recommendations for care of patients with COVID-19.

 Penrose Harbor and Herons’ Key staff and volunteers are prohibited from disclosing protected and confidential health information, except as otherwise provided by law or with the resident’s consent.

 Questions about the Safe Start Plan for Long Term Care and how it pertains to Penrose Harbor may be directed to Health Services Administrator, Tristan Lester.

-Penrose Harbor skilled nursing is accepting direct admissions as there are no current cases of COVID-19 in skilled nursing.
+Penrose Harbor skilled nursing is expecting to accept direct admissions at the end of May when current staff cases of COVID-19 are resolved; there are no current cases of COVID-19 in the resident community in skilled nursing.
 We remain highly focused on infection control best practices training with staff and residents.

-Thank you for your support and understanding as we work diligently to ensure the safety, health and wellbeing of residents and staff.
-For the most current information about COVID-19 and coronaviruses, we recommend visiting the CDC https://www.cdc.gov/coronavirus/2019-ncov/index.html or Department of Health https://www.doh.wa.gov/Emergencies/Coronavirus websites.
+Thank you for your support and understanding as we work diligently to ensure the safety, health, and wellbeing of residents and staff.
+For the most current information about COVID-19 and coronaviruses, we recommend visiting the CDC https://www.cdc.gov/coronavirus/2019-ncov/index.html or the Department of Health https://www.doh.wa.gov/Emergencies/Coronavirus websites.